kyhol/LibraryManagementSystem/README.md

-User Manual: Library Management System
+Library Management System
 By Brian Janes, Kyle Hollett, Brad Ayers

+--User Manual--

 Thank you for using the Library Management System.
 This program provides two main modes of access: Patron and Librarian.
 Each mode allows different functionalities to manage library items, authors, and patron actions.